EgbieAndersonUku1/cuteCats/README.md

 # Cute Cats Website

 Welcome to the cats page!
 This page allows people to browse throw a list of clickable cats and click on the one they like.
-Please note that this webpage is still in progress and is not yet responsive.
+Note that this webpage is still in progress and is not yet responsive.

 ## Overview